Category: Digital marketing

 Performing multi-step data operations works best with APIs.
 An e-commerce backend, like WooCommerce, can use an API to create, update, and delete items in a product catalog.

-Content platforms, such as Contentpen, use APIs so editors can search, filter, and refresh articles inside user dashboards without switching tabs.
+An SEO platform, such as Contentpen, uses APIs so editors can search, filter, and refresh articles inside user dashboards without switching tabs.

 Building deep integrations